If You Could See What I Hear: Cast

+Production

+Stuart Gillard served as a writer and co-producer on the film about two years in the life of Tom Sullivan with whom he's friends in real life.
+The movie was filmed on location in Toronto and Nova Scotia.
+Sullivan served as a consultant on the film.

 Reception

 The film was critically panned.
 Roger Ebert pointed out that the film was intended to be "inspirational and uplifting" and stated that Sullivan "comes across in this movie like a refugee from Animal House.
 His idea of overcoming his handicap is to party all night."
 He and Gene Siskel selected the film as one of the worst of the year in a 1982 episode of Sneak Previews.
+In a review for The New York Times, Janet Maslin was negative in her assessment, criticizing the overly "cute" portrayal of Sullivan and writing, "Eric Till, the director, makes this a movie in which nothing truly perilous can possibly happen to anyone."